State0fFlux/syncUp/README.md

-# SyncUp
+# syncUp

-SyncUp is a web application designed to help users connect with friends or meet new local people based on proximity, shared availability, and interests.
+syncUp is a web application designed to help users connect with friends or meet new local people based on proximity, shared availability, and interests.
 The app promotes belonging, spontaneous connection, and personal growth.

 ## Modes